NiniMerabishvili/nile/SETUP.md

 1. Check that your environment variables are correctly set
 2. Check the browser console for any errors
 3. Verify that your profiles table has the correct structure and RLS policies
+4. Make sure email confirmation is disabled in Supabase settings

 ### Authentication not working
 1. Ensure your Supabase project URL and anon key are correct
-2. Check that email authentication is enabled in Supabase
+2. Check that email confirmation is **disabled** in Supabase
 3. Look for any error messages in the browser console